quchen/hackage-graph/README.md

 account; in addition, since virtually everything depends on `base`, `Main.hs` has a list of packages to ignore.

-Ignoring packages with two or less dependencies, here is what the graph looks
+Ignoring packages with two or less dependencies and `base`, here is what Hackage looks like:
-like:

 ![](out/hackage-3in-small.png)

 A higher resolution (18 MiB!) image is available in the [`out`](out/) directory, as well as the raw file to create it.

+Since there are *lots* of dependencies going all over the place, the graph is mostly a giant blob.
+To extract useful information from it probably requires special focus in an appropriate program.

 Usage
 -----